Passionless Professionalism in Academic Philosophy

 What gives life its significance and meaning is not be found “outside” of life, in the static realm of pure ideas, but rather the concerns and passions found within life itself.

-I absolutely agree that lively philosophical dialogue and exploration with students helps to keep real philosophy alive.
+I absolutely agree that lively philosophical dialogue and exploration with students help to keep real philosophy alive.

 Classroom discussion of philosophical themes in relation to film, literature, and real-life case studies are all important ways of bringing philosophy into the streets and the marketplace and highlighting the many ways in which it really matters.